1. Enable Node.js for Your Website

 cd foldername

-All npm installations must be done inside your container.
+All npm installations must be done inside your container after running the initialization script and loading NVM.

 npm install